← All articles

 XQL Group

-XQL Group is a B2B marketing agency and consultancy for B2B SaaS and b2b tech startups.
+XQL Group is a B2B marketing agency and consultancy for B2B SaaS and B2B tech startups.
 The firm runs on a fractional CMO model, combining strategic oversight with tactical execution.
 They focus on unifying positioning, SEO, paid campaigns, and ABM into a single growth system.
-Over the past three years, they have generated more than $20M in pipeline for clients, including $10M in one year for one client.
-Their demand generation campaigns regularly achieve CPLs around $20.
+Across 9+ years and 60+ B2B tech companies, they have generated more than $30M in CRM-tracked, marketing-led revenue for clients, and roughly 80% of their content earns citations in AI Search engines like ChatGPT and Perplexity.
 Founded by Danylo Fedirko, XQL Group is an ideal choice for startups ready to scale predictable demand beyond founder-led sales.

 Winning by Design